 Any income from AHV/IV is 100% taxable and should be included in the first box.

 Similarly, you have to declare any compensation you got as loss-of-income or loss-of-earnings insurance.
-You’re required to attach physical proof.
+You’ll be required to attach proof.

 In the third and final box you have to aggregate all sorts of allowances provided by your employer and not explicitly captured in your payslips.
 Examples are contribution to health, disability or accident insurance, maternity allowance, daily allowances, etc. In my experience, these contributions are typically listed in your payslip.
 So you have to do nothing.
 It’s worth to double-check, though.